This page will attempt to showcase the histories of New Jersey AM Radio stations,

 By the late 1990's, Arthur Liu's MultiCultural Broadcasting had purchased the station and initially kept the ethnic programming.

-However on June 8, 1999, WNJR's calls were changed to WNSW and featured an Adult Standards format, in response to the demise of the format on New York station WQEW.
+However on June 8, 1999, WNJR's calls were changed to WNSW and featured an Adult Standards format as "Sunny 1430," in response to the demise of the format on New York station WQEW.

 Because of the station's limited coverage area, the Adult Standards were not a big hit and by mid-2000, the format was eventually eliminated as more ethnic programming began to fill in the hours.